dgobbi/vtk-dicom/Readme.txt

 See Copyright.txt for more details.

-This package contains a set of classes for managing DICOM files and metadata from within VTK.
-It is still under development, and is probably a few months away from being truly useful.
+This package contains a set of classes for managing DICOM files and metadata from within VTK, and some utility programs for interrogating and converting DICOM files.